CreepyTeabag/The-Ultimate-React-Course-2023/notes.md

 The React server doesn't even need to be an actual web server.
 It can just be any other computer.
 And React client doesn't have to be a browser - it can be something that consumes the rendered React app as HTML.
 SSR happens only on initial render.
 On re-renders, client components only render on the actual client.

+## 33 - Starting to Build the Wild Oasis Website

+### 003 Project Organization

+If we want to create a folder, but avoid creating a route, we can add underscore `_` before the folder name.
+I.e. `_components`

+Next.js automatically supports import aliases, so we can specify paths like `@/app/_components/smth`

+### 004 Styling With Tailwind CSS

+TailwindCSS and CSS modules are automatically supported in Next.js, so they can be used easily.